 Delhom Service League

-The Delhom Service League is the ceramics affiliate of The Mint Museum.
-Members enjoy the camaraderie of a group that shares an interest in the ceramic arts while expanding their knowledge and supporting the ceramics collection of the Mint.
+The Delhom Service League was the ceramics affiliate of The Mint Museum from 1972-spring of 2022.
+Members enjoyed the camaraderie of a group that shared an interest in the ceramic arts while expanding their knowledge and supporting the ceramics collection of the Mint.
 Other benefits of membership include participation in ‘members only’ travel opportunities and social events.

 It was organized in 1972 by Mellanay Delhom, who came to the Mint with her historical collection in 1967.
-Our mission is to create and nurture interest in ceramics, from ancient to contemporary.
-Over the past 40 years the focus of the group has expanded but the mission remains the same.
-Today the league presents nationally and internationally known speakers such as curators, educators, ceramic artists and other experts in the field of ceramics.
-It offers trips and tours to museums and private collections, as well as focused ceramic studies, many of which are free and open to all.
+The group’s mission to create and nurture interest in ceramics, from ancient to contemporary, was achieved through presentations by nationally and internationally known speakers, including curators, educators, ceramic artists, and other experts in the field of ceramics.

-Delhom Service League has funded the acquisition of numerous objects for the Museum’s collection and has funded catalogues for ceramics exhibitions and gallery tours such as the recent Classic Black: The Basalt Sculptures of Wedgwood and His Contemporaries.
-It also makes contributions to the acclaimed Delhom-Gambrell Reference Library for the decorative arts.
+The Mint Museum is grateful to the Delhom Service League for funding the acquisition of numerous objects for the museum’s collection and catalogues for ceramics exhibitions and gallery tours, such as Classic Black: The Basalt Sculptures of Wedgwood and His Contemporaries.
+It also made contributions to the acclaimed Delhom-Gambrell Reference Library for the decorative arts.

-The signature fundraising event is Potters Market at the Mint.
-This year it was planned for September 26, 2020 but has been postponed to September 25, 2021.
-Since 2005 the event has delighted ceramics collectors and pottery fans alike with the opportunity to get to know dozens of North Carolina potters.
-The event showcases the depth and breadth of ceramics in what has become known as The Pottery State.
+The signature fundraising event for the Delhom Service League was Potters Market at the Mint.
+Beginning in 2005, the event delighted ceramics collectors and pottery fans alike with the opportunity to get to know dozens of North Carolina potters.
+The Mint Museum continues this legacy event that showcases the depth and breadth of ceramics in what has become known as The Pottery State.

 Potters Market at the Mint details can be found at pottersmarketatthemint.com